 Finally, we entered the riverbed itself and joyfully felt the pressure of its current against the sides of the ship.
 However, we still couldn't see the banks of the Mississippi on which we were floating.
 It seemed like a river flowing miraculously in the middle of the sea, except that there were slight swellings to the left and right of silt spreading their vague contours on the water and marking the elevated areas of the underwater strand that arise between fresh and salt water.
 As we advanced, these islands of mud became more numerous and elongated.
-Soon, they were close to one another, resembling solidified waves, then connected end to end, finally forming an unbroken shore above the level of the current.
-Here the sandbar or alluvial embankment that forms through the mouth of the river reaches its greatest height.
+Soon, they were close to one another, resembling solidified waves, then connected end to end, finally forming an unbroken shore above after the other and plunge back after tracing an enormous parabola.
+The gave the impression of several cogged wheels slowly rolling, all engaged in the same system of gears.
+A group of whales seems to form a single mechanism.